Alsbeast/skills-github-pages/index.md

 ---
-Holidats: Welcome to my blog
+Holidays: Welcome to my blog
 ---